 If you plan to use essential oils on your children or infants, here are a few important dilution recommendations to keep in mind:

 As with just about anything, you want to take some general safety guidelines into account.
-Because children and their systems are so new to the world and are still developing, blindly giving them essential oils will lead to serious irritation or reactions.
+Because babies and their systems are so new to the world and are still developing, blindly giving them essential oils directly will lead to serious irritation or reactions.
 Take caution and use some common sense.
-Also, take a few of these into consideration:
+You can also seek medical advice from your baby's doctor before using essential oils on your baby.
+Also, take a few of these tips into consideration:

 It is good practice to consult a physician before you use oils of any types, especially if your young one is sick.
 The last thing that you want to do is assume that an essential oil will make things better only to exacerbate the problem altogether.